For Authors

 • If the paper is reviewed, the associate editor will coordinate the reviews and correspond with the author regarding any recommendations for revision.
 The associate editor can see who the author is and vice versa.

-• The associate editor may decide to invite a third reviewer, refer the paper to the chief editor, seek assistance from another editor, or provide their own academic expertise to steer the process.
+• The associate editor may decide to invite a third reviewer, refer the paper to the chief editor, seek assistance from another editor, or provide their own expertise to steer the process.

 • Once the associate editor is satisfied that the paper may be suitable for publishing, the chief editor confirms or refutes this decision.
-(The chief editor may also have been consulted earlier.)
+The chief editor may also have been consulted earlier.

 Review process

-• The editor provides impartial input, without infringing on authors’ independent thinking.
-For example, an editor may suggest references or theory to include in a paper but may not make such an addition a precondition for publication.
-When it comes to empirical data, the editor can ask the author to substantiate a claim using authoritative sources if they have not done so.
+– The editor is required to provide impartial input, without infringing on authors’ independent thinking.
+An editor may suggest references or theory to include but they may not make such additions a mandatory precondition for publication.

 Publishing decisions and communication